Stronger speed limit for observables: Tight bound for the capacity of entanglement, the modular Hamiltonian and the charging of a quantum battery: Definitions and Relations

 \textbf{Extractable work from quantum batteries:} Let the quantum system representing the battery be of dimension $d$ with the corresponding Hilbert space $\mathcal{H}$.
 We further pick a standard basis for describing the system Hamiltonian

 where the assumption is that the energy levels are non-degenerate.

-To extract the energy from the battery, the time-dependent fields that are used can be described as $V(t)=V^{\dagger}(t)$ where such fields are switched on for time interval $0 \geq t\geq \tau$.
-The initial state of the battery is described by a density matrix $\rho$ which is evolved from the Liouville equation
+To extract the energy from the battery, the time-dependent fields that are used can be described as $V(t)=V^{\dagger}(t)$ where such fields are switched on for time interval $0 \leq t\leq \tau$.
+The initial state of the battery is described by a density matrix $\rho$ which is time evolved from the Liouville-von Neumann equation

 The work extraction by this procedure is then

 where time evolved state is given as \(\rho(\tau)=U(\tau) \rho U^{\dagger}(\tau)\).